 Stanford women in design team

-After four weeks, my team of Stanford designers and I presented our findings and ideas to members of the Sustainability and Marketing team at Coca Cola Company.
-I designed and developed our presentation slides on an iPad.
-(Shown below).
+We decided to research a user group that would bring a particularly unique lens to what wellbeing, happiness, and freedom really looked like: attendees of Burning Man.
+After a four-week-long design sprint, we presented our findings and ideas to members of the Sustainability and Marketing team at Coca Cola.
+I designed and developed our presentation slides on an iPad (shown below).

 In a class of over 50 accomplished Stanford design seniors, I received the highest grade delivered in the course in the last five years.